yujunz/gitlab.com-runbooks/howto/manage-cog.md

 ### Add a user

+Adding a user can be done from slack by having the user talk to `@marvin`.
+They can then be added to a group by an admin with `!group-member-add <group-name> <user-handle>`.
+Alternatively a user can be added from the console with the following:

 * Follow the _Run cogctl_ instructions to get yourself into a bash inside cog
 * Run the following command `cogctl user create <username> --first-name <first name> --last-name <last name> --email <email> --password <generated password>`
 * Add a handle to the user `cogctl chat-handle create $username slack $username < /dev/null``